oppia/oppia-android/Buf-Guide.md

 * `IMPORT_NO_WEAK` checks that imports are not weak.
    * Import should not be declared as `weak`, example - `import weak "x.y.proto"`

-* `PACKAGE_DEFINED` checks that all files with have a package defined.
+* `PACKAGE_DEFINED` checks that all files have a package defined.
-   * All proto files must have a package name specify in it, example - `package model;`
+   * All proto files must have a package name specify in it, for example - `package model;`

 * `ENUM_PASCAL_CASE` checks that enums are PascalCase.
    * Enum name should be in pascal case, example - `AudioLanguage`